karelplanken/kde/powershell/powershell_install_windows.md

 Set-ExecutionPolicy -ExecutionPolicy Undefined -Scope LocalMachine
 ```

-Note: RemoteSigned allows local scripts to run freely while requiring downloaded scripts to be signed by a trusted publisher.
-This balances security with convenience, which is ideal for development setups like this one.
+Note: The RemoteSigned execution policy allows locally created scripts to run freely, while requiring scripts downloaded from the internet to be signed by a trusted publisher.
+This strikes a balance between security and convenience, making it ideal for development environments like this one.

+Setting the execution policy only for the current user aligns with the Principle of Least Privilege and the Security with Usability principle.
+It ensures that:

+- You don't affect other users or system-wide settings.
+- You maintain a secure and personalized configuration.

 <a href="../README.md">Back to README</a>